 Mitrovic, Aleksandar (b.
 Aug.
 4, 1933, Osladic village, near Valjevo, Yugoslavia [now in Serbia] - d.
 Sept.
 19, 2012, Belgrade, Serbia), deputy president (1989-92) and acting president (1991-92) of the Federal Executive Council of Yugoslavia.

 Mitsuzuka, Hiroshi (b.
 Aug.
 1, 1927, Miyagi prefecture, Japan - d.
 April 25, 2004, Tokyo, Japan), Japanese politician.
 He was elected to the Miyagi prefectural assembly before winning election to the House of Representatives in 1972.
-He was elected to the lower house 10 consecutive times, became head of his own faction in the Liberal-Democratic Party in 1991 (taking over the faction of Shintaro Abe upon Abe's death), and served in various LDP and government posts, including party secretary general and chairman of the Policy Research Council, as well as international trade and industry minister (1988-89) and foreign minister (1989).
+He was elected to the lower house 10 consecutive times, became head of his own faction in the Liberal-Democratic Party in 1991 (taking over the faction of Shintaro Abe upon Abe's death), and served in various LDP and government posts, including party secretary-general and chairman of the Policy Research Council, as well as minister of transport (1985-86), international trade and industry (1988-89), and foreign affairs (1989).
 As finance minister (1996-98) under Ryutaro Hashimoto, he implemented a series of fiscal reform measures, but he resigned to take the blame for a scandal involving senior officials of the ministry.
 In December 1998, Yoshiro Mori took over the chairmanship of the Mitsuzuka faction.
 Mitsuzuka announced his retirement from the political world in August 2003 due to poor health and did not run in the lower house election that November.

 Mitterrand, François (Maurice Adrien Marie) (b.
 Oct.
 26, 1916, Jarnac, Charente, France - d.
 Jan.
-8, 1996, Paris), president of France (1981-95).
+8, 1996, Paris, France), president of France (1981-95).
 Following the liberation of Paris (August 1944), he was a member of Charles de Gaulle's provisional government.
 He represented Nièvre in the National Assembly (1946-58, 1962-81) and the Senate (1959-62).
-He held various cabinet posts during the Fourth Republic, including interior (1954-55) and justice (1956-57).
+He held various cabinet posts during the Fourth Republic: minister of veterans and war victims (1947, 1947-48) and overseas France (1950-51), minister of state (1952), and minister of interior (1954-55) and justice (1956-57).
 Gravitating increasingly leftward, he emerged as a leading spokesman against de Gaulle, who became president in 1959.
 In 1965 Mitterrand stood as the sole candidate of the left for the presidency, getting 32% of the vote and forcing de Gaulle into an unexpected runoff election.
 In 1971 he was elected as first secretary of the Socialist Party.
 Although defeated by Valéry Giscard d'Estaing in his second bid for the presidency, in 1974, he managed to turn the Socialist Party, formerly of minor importance, into the majority party of the left while still allied with the Communist Party.
 In 1981 he made a rise of more than 30% in opinion polls in six months and defeated the incumbent Giscard.
 He abandoned his initial nationalization policies early in his presidency.
 In 1986 the parties of the right won a majority in the National Assembly, and he had to ask one of their leaders, Jacques Chirac, to be his prime minister.
 Under this unprecedented power-sharing arrangement ("cohabitation"), Mitterrand retained responsibility for foreign policy.
 He soundly defeated Chirac in the presidential elections of 1988, and was thus reelected to another 7-year term, accomplishing a feat that only de Gaulle had previously achieved in 1965.
 He called new parliamentary elections and the Socialists regained a working majority.
 But a number of scandals involving Socialist leaders tainted the party, and the 1993 elections resulted in a rout and made a new cohabitation necessary.